-The Plough Girls Association February Soup CSA will run for 4 weeks beginning February 4.
+The Plough Girls Association February Soup CSA runs for 4 weeks.
 Here is how it works.
-Individuals will subscribe to have a quart of my delicious homemade seasonal soup (with the option of an add-on dessert) delivered each week to a designated pick-up location.
+Individuals will subscribe to have a quart of homemade seasonal soup (with the option of an add-on dessert) delivered each week to a designated pick-up location.

 PICK UP LOCATIONS

-At this point, one pick-up location will be at the Caswell Farmer’s Market at 4 p.m. parking lot in Yanceyville and another will be at the Food Lion (Southwyke) parking lot in Danville, VA at 10 a.m..
+At this point, one pick-up location will be at the Caswell Farmer’s Market (Goodwill) parking lot in Yanceyville at 4 p.m. and another will be at the Food Lion (Southwyke) parking lot in Danville, VA at 10 a.m..
 If a group wants to get together and order soups, we can arrange other drop-off points.
-If you are within 8 miles of one of the designated locations, I can drop off the soup at your home for $5 per delivery..
+If you are within 8 miles of one of the designated locations, I can drop off the soup at your home for $5 per delivery.

 Q & A

 If you are unable to find the answer to your question, email me and we will figure it out together.
-We survived 2020; we can certainly handle soup issues!
+We have managed to survive this far; we can certainly handle soup issues!

 What is a CSA?
 CSA stands for Community Supported Agriculture.
 According to its original design, it allows consumers to buy food directly from a farm.
 You sign up at the beginning of the growing season and receive a weekly load of fresh produce.
-However, my “crops” are home-made soups and desserts that I served at the Yancey House Restaurant (and culinary classes).
+However, my “crops” are home-made soups and desserts, many of which were served at the Yancey House Restaurant (and my current culinary classes).

 Can you talk to me about your safe food practices?
 During my restaurant days, I attended the Safe Serve classes.
 Yancey House had a 102% rating from opening day.
-Plough Girl soups and desserts are prepared in my NC Certified kitchen by me (Chef Lucindy) who will be wearing a mask and gloves (until the Governor deems it unnecessary).
+Plough Girl soups and desserts are prepared in my NC Certified kitchen by me (Chef Lucindy).
 In addition, I will brew the soups a few days before delivery so I can freeze them.
-This way, I won’t have to worry if you decide to run a few errands before heading home.
+This way, I won’t have to worry if you decide to run a few errands before heading home with your soup.

 What if I want more than one quart a week?
 I’m considering having one for dinner and storing the other in the freezer.
 Great idea.
 You can sign up for two quarts (or more) a week and receive a small discount.
 However, if you have signed up for 1 quart but want to add an extra quart one week (for example, maybe for a Valentine or Mardi Gras gift, just let me know five days before the delivery dates so I can plan accordingly.
 The second quart would be the same price as the first quart.

-In addition, if you do not like one of the soups I have listed, I am happy to skip that week and then “double” up on another soup choice.
+In addition, if you do not like one of the soups I have listed, you can skip that week and then “double” up on another soup choice.
 For example, you might not want the gumbo.
 In that case, you could choose to get two quarts of butternut squash soup.

 If I sign up with a group of people, can you do a drop-off at another designated location, even if it is in Chapel Hill or Greensboro?
 Probably so.
 Just email me and I will do my best to accommodate you and your group.
 Depending on the number, you might still be charged a delivery fee.
 We can talk about it.